Ratysz/ratysz.github.io/content/draft/bevy-proposal.md

 The scheduler provided by `bevy_ecs` is good enough, but it could be better: more expressive syntax, more features, greater flexibility and maintainability.
+This proposal aims to expand the API, enabling further work on internals.

 [Recommended reading](https://ratysz.github.io/article/scheduling-1),
 I will be using the terminology introduced there.